bitwarden/contributing-docs/docs/getting-started/server/database/ef/index.md

 ## Setting up EF databases

-The workflow here is broadly the same as with the normal MSSQL implementation - you begin by setting up the Docker container and configure user secrets.
-However, unlike with MSSQL, we then use the `migrate.ps1` script to run `dotnet ef` commands to set up the database and perform the migrations to get it up to date.
+The workflow here is broadly the same as with the MSSQL implementation.
+You will set up the Docker container, configure user secrets, and then run `migrate.ps1` to run the migrations.

 ### Requirements